OpenStickCommunity/GP2040-CE/README.md

 };
 ```

-The `Pixel.positions` data member can take an arbitrary number of LED indexes if any of your buttons have more than one LED.

-### Building the Project
+### Generating Binaries

-You should now be able to build or upload the project to you RP2040 board from the Build and Upload status bar icons.
+You should now be able to build or upload the project to your RP2040 board from the Build and Upload status bar icons.
 You can also open the PlatformIO tab and select the actions to execute for a particular environment.
-Output folders are defined in the `platformio.ini` file, but they should all default to a path under `.pio/build/${env:NAME}`.
+Output folders are defined in the `platformio.ini` file and should default to a path under `.pio/build/${env:NAME}`.

 ## Usage

-> NOTE: Any button references in this documentation will use the `XInput` labels for clarity.
+Any button references in this documentation will use the `XInput` labels for clarity.

+> NOTE: LED modes are only available for custom builds and the OSFRD configuration right now.

 ### Home Button